Finalguardian01/mcDiscordWhitelister/README.md

 ### Alternative: running the bot on the host network

 If your Minecraft server isn't in Docker (or isn't on the same Docker network as the bot), you can run the bot with `network_mode: host`.
-This makes the container share the host's network stack directly, so `RCON_HOST` can just be `127.0.0.1` (or `localhost`) if the Minecraft server is running on the same machine or the ip of another machine on your LAN (In this case you may need to ).
+This makes the container share the host's network stack directly, so `RCON_HOST` can just be `127.0.0.1` (or `localhost`) if the Minecraft server is running on the same machine or the ip of another machine on your LAN if the server is running on it.

 ```yaml
   whitelist-bot: